Connect with others who understand.

 But that individual never had the symptoms noticed acutely, but it’s more of something that may have come on gradually or was so subtle they didn’t notice.

 Vision problems are often among the first symptoms that appear in people with multiple sclerosis (MS).
-Since they’re easy to notice and affect day-to-day life, visual symptoms might prompt people with MS to visit a healthcare professional and determine the cause.
+Since they’re easy to notice and affect day-to-day life, visual symptoms might prompt someone to see a healthcare professional to find out what’s causing them.

 “The symptom that made me pay enough attention to go to the doctor was my vision change,” one MyMSTeam member wrote.
-Visual problems can also occur in people who have lived with MS for longer periods of time.
+Visual problems can also happen later in the course of MS.

-Seeking help for vision problems is important because they can affect your balance and risk your safety.
-They can also have an impact on your independence, productivity, and ability to travel.
+Seeking help for vision problems is important because they can affect your balance and put your safety at risk.
+Vision issues can also affect your independence, your ability to work, and your ability to travel.

 What Vision Problems Can MS Cause?

-As with other symptoms of multiple sclerosis, everyone experiences vision problems a little differently.
+As with other symptoms of MS, everyone experiences vision problems a little differently.
 Here’s how members of MyMSTeam have described vision and eye problems:

 • “My vision goes really dark to really bright, which gives me a headache.”